-With this program, we seek to fully support a small group of the most promising PhD students in AI and ML who are interested in making the long-term, large-scale impacts of AI a central focus of their research.
+With this program, we seek to fully support a small group of the most promising PhD students in AI and ML who are interested in research that makes it less likely that advanced AI systems pose a global catastrophic risk.
 Fellows receive a $40,000 stipend, $10,000 in research support, and payment of tuition and fees, each year, starting in the year of their selection until the end of the 5th year of their PhD.

 Read on for more information about the Open Phil AI Fellowship.

 As a philanthropic funder seeking to do as much good as we can, we see the development of artificial intelligence as a particularly important cause area.
 We believe that progress in this area could be “transformative”, i.e., it could lead to changes in human civilization as large as the agricultural or industrial revolutions, and that researchers today can do meaningful work to increase the probability of positive outcomes.
 While we think it’s most likely that these changes would lead to significant improvements in human well-being, we also see significant risks.
 We’re particularly worried about the potential for advanced AI systems to be a source of global catastrophic risks, scenarios that are globally destabilizing enough to permanently worsen humanity’s future, or cause humanity’s extinction.

-Given these views, increasing the probability of positive outcomes from transformative progress in AI is a major priority of the Open Philanthropy Project, and we believe that supporting talented young researchers is among the best ways to do this.
+Given these views, increasing the probability of positive outcomes from transformative progress in AI is a major priority of Open Philanthropy, and we believe that supporting talented young researchers is among the best ways to do this.

 To this end, the Open Phil AI Fellowship supports a small group of the most promising PhD students in artificial intelligence and machine learning.
 Fellows will be selected based on their academic excellence, technical knowledge, and interest in pursuing research directions that reduce the probability that advanced AI systems pose a global catastrophic risk.